OmarShawky1/ACU/README.md

 Active Courses University is a community targeting to work in Big N. Similar to the [OSSU](https://github.com/ossu/computer-science) community, it provides educational resources.
 Additionally, ACU provides professional Career, Networking, and Academic Advisory services.

-ACU Resources are mainly composed of three main resources (OSSU, CS Fundamentals, and Big N SE Roadmaps).
-Similar to real universities, services are provided mostly by peers/students, and some by professionals (>3 YoE).
+Similar to real universities, services are provided mostly by peers/students, and some by professionals (> 3 YoE).

-The resources utilize OSSUs' curriculum, suggestions from Software Engineer Pioneers, and other reliable sources.
-(Check [ACU Mind Map Explanation](./ACU-Mind-Map-Explanation.md) for details)

 ACU members are all authentic members providing free Career Services, Academic Advisory, mutual coaching, mutual mentorship, mutual tutoring, and much more.
 To Illustrate some tangible benefits for just the Mutual Tutoring:

 1. Students typically get 1-3 answers within 5 minutes of their questions.
 2. Students provide reviews and good resources after finishing a topic, in an iterative manner, leading to a curated educational resource after some time.